apacheignite/documentation/marshalling/binary-marshaller.md

 By default when an object is serialized into the binary format, Ignite captures it's hash code and stores it alongside with the binary object fields.
 This way a proper and consistent hash code can be provided on all nodes in a cluster for any object.
 For the `equals` comparison, Ignite by default relies on binary representation of the serialized object comparing the whole byte array byte-by-byte.

 However, this default implementation has a number of specificities:
- * Compares all the fields in an object
+ * Compares all the fields in an object.
- * Depends on the order in which fields are serialized
+ * Depends on the order in which fields are serialized.
- * Effectively breaks `equals`/`hashCode` contract when hash code is taken from non-binary object's form as described above (in this case hash code is computed by logic in user's class while `equals` still compares objects as if it had also hashed them)
+ * Effectively breaks `equals`/`hashCode` contract when the hash code is taken from the non-binary object's form as described above (in this case, hash code is computed by logic in user's class while `equals` still compares objects as if it had also hashed them)

 This default behavior is implemented by `BinaryArrayIdentityResolver` that is set globally for every object that serialized into the binary format.

-If the default approach is not suitable then you can customize it by implementing `BinaryIdentityResolver` or using alternate `BinaryFieldIdentityResolver` implementation.
+If the default approach is not suitable, then you can customize it by implementing `BinaryIdentityResolver` or using alternate `BinaryFieldIdentityResolver` implementation.

 ##Binary Identity Resolver